PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 2. M : Maximum
 3. T : Target

+Except when the parameter is "M", in which case the interpretation holds the character described belows.
+This allows the "val" field to be universally an integer, and "int" field to be universally a single character.

 ### Modes

 For the mode type, the third byte is the Ventilation Mode byte.
 There are a wide variety of ventilation modes and names are not entirely standardized.